Batman (Terry McGinnis): Project Batman Beyond

-Waller executed the final phase of her plan when Terry was eight years old: hiring an assassin — Andrea Beaumont, Bruce Wayne's former fiancée and the enigmatic Phantasm — to kill Terry's parents so that the trauma of seeing his parents murdered in front of him might motivate Terry to someday become a hero equivalent to Batman.
-However, Beaumont got cold feet at the last minute and realized that murdering in Batman's name would dishonour his legacy.
-Reluctantly realizing that Beaumont was right, Waller cancelled the project, resulting in Terry's brother Matt (and another potential Batman successor) being born later: it is implied that these events were what caused Terry's parents' later separation after Warren discovered that the children are not his.
-Nevertheless, eight years later, Terry's father was murdered and the young teen encountered Bruce by chance, sealing Terry's fate forever.
+Waller executed the final phase of her plan when Terry was eight years old: hiring an assassin — Andrea Beaumont, Bruce Wayne's former fiancée and the enigmatic Phantasm — to kill Terry's parents so that the trauma of seeing his parents murdered in front of him might motivate Terry to someday become a hero equivalent to Batman, during which Mary was again pregnant.
+However, Beaumont stalled at the last minute and realized that murdering in Batman's name would dishonor his legacy.
+Reluctantly realizing that Beaumont was right, Waller cancelled the project, resulting in Terry's brother (and potential successor) Matt being born later: it is implied that these events were what caused Terry's parents' later separation after Warren discovered that the children are not his and accused Mary of infidelity.
+Nevertheless, eight years later, by chance, Terry's father was murdered, and the young teen encountered Bruce, sealing Terry's fate forever.
 Waller's admission of guilt and affirmation of Terry's destiny allowed him to overcome his anger and bitterness.
 Terry then decided to propose to his longtime girlfriend, Dana and fully accepts his role as Batman.
-Terry also accepted Bruce as his father.
+Knowing that Bruce is innocent and believing that he is also oblivious of their relation as Terry was, Terry decides to not tell Bruce of what he discovered but privately acknowledges him as his father alongside Warren, who was still his father via surrogacy.

-According to episode co-writer Dwayne McDuffie, Bruce, as a master detective, despite having no involvement with Waller's plan, becomes aware that Terry and Matt are his genetic offspring at some point after Terry assumes the role of Batman as he has been treating Terry's injuries by then, and figures out the machinations of Waller and Project Cadmus due to the fact that they are the only people with such means; however, he never brings it up out of respect for Warren McGinnis, and because he wants Terry to be his own man.
-He also comes to love Terry and Matt as his sons.
+According to episode co-writer Dwayne McDuffie, Bruce, as a master detective, despite having no involvement with Waller's plan, becomes aware that Terry and Matt are his genetic offspring at some point after Terry assumes the role of Batman as he has been treating Terry's injuries by then, and figures out the machinations of Waller and Project Cadmus due to the fact that they are the only people with such means; however, he never brings it up out of respect for Warren McGinnis including avoid confronting Waller about it, and because he wants Terry to be his own man: in the comics, he slowly comes to accept and love both Terry and Matt as his sons.

 This project was used in the Batman Beyond original comic book miniseries, with the Beyond version of Hush being a twisted clone of Dick Grayson, created after the original Grayson was badly injured in a fight; Waller had reasoned that a clone of Grayson would be easier to control than one of Bruce, but the new Grayson went insane, killing most of Batman's survived-but-retired villains and nearly triggering a new earthquake before he was defeated by Terry, the original Grayson, and the new Catwoman.